asterai-io/asterai-sdk/README.md

 The LLM + Similarity mode, the App will do the similarity check and also query an LLM if the plugin should be executed in the current context.
 This is a good option for plugins that trigger important or slow actions.

+## Plugin secrets and environment variables
+An AsterAI App can configure secrets and environment variables to be passed via the hook input.
+Plugins are responsible for not leaking the secrets to untrusted plugins or to the end user.